What is Juneteenth?

 Support black-owned businesses

 We would like to extend a special thanks to Erie's Black Wall Street for their assistance composing the list.
-We'd also like to thank Johnny Johnson and The Women of Erie for their additional insights.
+We'd also like to thank Johnny Johnson and The Women of Erie for their additional insights and to the Erie Downtown Partnership for contributed photos.